Community Housing Options and Support

 - Other support services

-- Pregnant or parenting young mother aged 16-24 with custody of their child(ren)
+- Pregnant or parenting single mothers aged 16-24 years who are the primary caregivers of their children

 - Canadian Citizen or Permanent Resident Status in Canada